 Table is a collection of structs of the same type.
 Struct properties are named columns in the context of table.

 Smart-Trigger receives input Events, processes each of them according to your logic and (if necessary) produces intermediate or output (resulting) events.
-After defining in User Data what is important to monitor and other tightly coupled information, the user is able to take all of it into the consideration and program the Smart-Trigger using the ParsiQL language.
+After defining in Datasets what is important to monitor and other tightly coupled information, the user is able to take all of it into the consideration and program the Smart-Trigger using the ParsiQL language.